bbauska/TUMx-DWAPNx/README.md

 just seen.
 But, now, what we want to do is we want to specify that we want to have

-a request where we are getting data, but we\'re only getting the
+a request where we are getting data, but we&apos;re only getting the

 relationships for the source, that is, for example, Aemon.